codey-singh/CommanderWebAPI/README.md

 ASP.NET Core sample web api to store commonly used commands.

 ## Prerequisites
-* SQL Server - either docker or local.
+* Microsoft SQL Server - either docker or local.
 * dotnet core installed on the system.

 ### To run the project: